fr33bits/friscord/README.md

 ![Demo screenshot of the web client](src/assets/demo_main_v2.png)

+Friscord has support for admins and their management of group membership.

 ## Deployment

 A GitHub Pages deployment of the app can be accessed at [https://fr33bits.github.io/friscord/](https://fr33bits.github.io/friscord/).